allenloves/SuperSampler/README.md

 ###Install SuperSampler

 SuperSampler is now a Quark.
 However it not yet published to supercollider-quarks list.
 Therefore it will not be shown in ```Quarks.gui``` window.
-To install, type:
+To install SuperSampler quark, type:
 ```supercollider
 Quarks.install("https://github.com/allenloves/SuperSampler");
 ```